pk-nb/svg_hearts_you/README.md

 # SVG ❤’s You

 A heartwarming gem to help inline, symbolize, or externally `<use>` SVG files at the view level.
-SVG ❤’s You provides several helper methods for different SVG strategies It also includes the SVG4Everybody polyfill to include when using external `<use>`.
+SVG ❤’s You provides several helper methods for both inlining and symbolizing SVG

 Stop copy/pasting SVG text.